-This week we talk to J.D.Carpenter poet and crime novelist.
+This week we are broadcasting one of our favorite episodes from last year with John David Carpenter.
 David grew up in Toronto, earned degrees at York University and Queen’s University, taught high school English for 25 years at Leaside High School in Toronto, and ran the Special Education programme for 14 of those years.
 David began his writing career as a poet but in 2001 he turned to writing fiction, primarily murder mysteries.
-The books in his first series have a gritty racing world background but his latest is set in Prince Edward County
+He and his wife Karen live in Prince Edward County

 Novelist Laurie Scott has always had a creative drive that compelled her to pursue many interests.
 Writing and painting are high on that list.
 Recognizing the importance of establishing a secure future, she chose to earn a degree in Education and spent the next thirty-two years enjoying a busy and rewarding career as a teacher.
 Following her retirement she turned more of her attention to the goals that had been sidelined for so long.
 As an artist, she had been exhibiting and selling her work for many years, and she continues to do so.
 As a writer, she has now published two mystery/crime novels and she returns to Word on the Hills to talk about her recent release A MURDER OF CROWES.